 Application deadlines for graduate admission vary by program.
-Applications received after the application deadline will be considered on a space-available basis.
+Applications received after the application deadline may be considered on a space-available basis.

 Should I adhere to the UW Graduate School application date or the date for the program I want to study?

 Follow the published deadlines for the program you are interested in studying.